 What’s your top tip for a project manager?

 Ruthless prioritization.
-Especially in an agency setting: you have no choice but to constantly reprioritize your todos.
-There’s only so many hours in a day.
+Especially in an agency setting: you have no choice but to constantly reprioritize your to-dos.
+There are only so many hours in a day.

 “What requests make you the most frustrated and the most uncomfortable from those outside of your developer teammates?”
 I find this tells you a lot about how they deal with pressure, conflicting priorities, and how they engage with their work.
 It’s one of many favorite questions to ask devs, but I find this is one question that tells you a lot.